 It was a mid-summer day and we are all sweating but sizzling hot Gyoza on grill pan tasted good as ever!

-I welcomed a newly engaged couple and a foodie mother & daughter, both from Australia.
+I welcomed a newly engaged couple and a foodie mother & daughter, both pairs from Australia.

 The most part of the menu for this class were actually requested from another guest, a young lady who has taken my class back in May this year.
 She liked Nanban Zuke and our side dishes so much that she recommended the same menu to her family visiting her in Tokyo.

 Some guidebooks say Tokyo is too hot and humid so not a good place to visit in August.
 But for foodie travelers, cooking class is always fun and we are always ready to welcome you with something seasonal.

 I hope my Aussie guests liked Japanese style cooking experience at my place.

 I had a request form a young Danish man to cook ginger pork as a main dish today.
 Actually, he requested a recipe calls a few ingredients.
 Then I gave several dishes and he picked up pork ginger.

 He found out there are many pork menus in restaurants in this country.
 That is true, we eat more pork and chicken dishes than beef dishes since beef is an expensive ingredient either restaurants and grocery stores.